By Cindy Mannes

 Rodents can also cause significant property damage.
 Rats can fit through holes the size of a quarter, and mice can fit through holes the size of a dime.
 Once they gain entry to a facility they can gnaw through cardboard, drywall, and even pipes in search of water and food.
 They have also been known to spark electrical fires by chewing through wiring.

-Signs of a rodent infestation: Some of the telltale signs of a rodent infestation include finding droppings, gnaw marks, nests, tracks or rub marks along walls or floorboards, hearing strange noises, and seeing an actual rodent in the facility.
+Identifying signs of a rodent infestation: Some of the telltale signs of a rodent infestation include finding droppings, gnaw marks, nests, tracks or rub marks along walls or floorboards, hearing strange noises, and seeing an actual rodent in the facility.

-10 Pest Prevention Tips
+Top 10 Pest Prevention Tips

 An encounter with any one of these pests can quickly send guests packing and onto their favorite review site to vent about their experience.
 Fortunately, there are steps lodging facility managers can take to reduce pest activity and ensure a better stay for their guests.